First-Time Users’ Frequently Asked Questions#

 What support options are available if I need help with AutoEmulate?

-Please open an issue or contact the maintainer (email) directly.
+Please open an issue on GitHub or contact the maintainer (email) directly.